xlladdins/xll/docs/Excel4MacrosH-P.md

 **INSERT.TITLE**(chart, z\_primary, x\_primary, y\_primary)

-Chart    is a logical value specifying whether to attach a title to the chart.
+Chart&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether to attach a title to the chart.

-Y\_primary    is a logical value specifying whether to attach a title to the value (y) axis of a 2-D chart or the series (y) axis of a 3-D chart.
+Y\_primary&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether to attach a title to the value (y) axis of a 2-D chart or the series (y) axis of a 3-D chart.

-X\_primary    is a logical value specifying whether to attach a title to the category (x) axis of the chart.
+X\_primary&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether to attach a title to the category (x) axis of the chart.

-Z\_primary    is a logical value specifying whether to attach a title to the value (z) axis of a 3-D chart.
+Z\_primary&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether to attach a title to the value (z) axis of a 3-D chart.

-Y\_secondary    is a logical value specifying whether to attach a title to the second value (y) axis of a chart containing more than one chart type.
+Y\_secondary&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether to attach a title to the second value (y) axis of a chart containing more than one chart type.

-X\_secondary    is a logical value specifying whether to attach a title to the second category (x) axis of a chart containing more than one chart type.
+X\_secondary&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether to attach a title to the second category (x) axis of a chart containing more than one chart type.

 **Remarks**